omahajan91/AI-Image-Generator/README.md

 # Imagify

-**Imagify** is a full-stack web application that allows users to upload, edit, and manage images with credit-based access.
+**Imagify** is a full-stack web application that allows users to generate images by providing tex with credit-based access.
 It also includes user authentication and Razorpay payment integration for purchasing credits.

 ---